 People with type 2 diabetes who are under unusual stress, such as having major surgery, may need to take insulin for a short period of time.

-Your health professional will help you learn to prepare and give your insulin dose.
+Your health professional or certified diabetes educator (CDE) will help you learn to prepare and give your insulin dose.
 Here are some simple steps to help you learn this task.

 To get ready to give an insulin injection, follow these steps.

 Prepare the injection

 Your preparation will depend on whether you are giving one type of insulin or mixing two types of insulin.

 When you are mixing types of insulin to be given in one syringe, follow these precautions.

 If you have poor eyesight, have problems using your hands, or cannot prepare a dose of insulin, you may need someone to prepare your insulin injections ahead of time.